Have you ever dug around the regulations, but you still couldn’t find the reference?

 In other words, Advisory Circulars serve a wide variety of purposes.
-The two most useful types for pilots are the “best practices” ACs, and the ones which “explain regulations.”
+The two most useful types for pilots are the best practices ACs and the ones which explain regulations.

-Are ACs regulatory?
+Are Advisory Circulars regulatory?

-Advisory Circulars aren’t regulatory or binding.
-This is a common misperception.
+Advisory Circulars are NOT regulatory or binding.

 It’s easy to think they are regulatory because the FAA uses some of them to thoroughly explain confusing regulations and provide guidance on complying with airworthiness directives.